-This page will provide you with information about extracurricular activities that can be of interest for students learning Chinese; links to study tools and resources, give additional information about Chinese culture as well as give you tips on travel to China.
+This page will provide you with information about extracurricular activities that can be of interest for students learning Chinese, links to study tools and resources, additional information about Chinese culture and tips about travel to China.

 You can also consider spending a semester in Shanghai, or get involved in one of many AMS clubs or participate in Kingston Chinese community life.